FarronF/limerick-council-meetings/meetings/2024/03/25-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 22nd January 2024.md

 amended), the approval of the Council be and is hereby given to the disposal of land

 comprising 1 acre (Site C) at Kilmallock Business Park, Kilmallock, Co.
-Limerick, to IC Motor--- 8
+Limerick, to IC Motor
+---
+8

 Factors and Tyres Ltd., for the sum of €40,000, particulars of which were contained in